 Road bikes typically come with narrower tires and lighter wheels than mountain bikes, as this cuts down on the friction with the road and makes travel easier.
 A racing bike can have tires as narrow as 20mm!
-Commuters usually choose a wider tire, however, because it offers greater puncture resistance and more cushioning, which translates into a smoother ride.
+Commuters usually choose a wider tire, however, because it offers greater puncture resistance and more cushioning, which translate into a smoother ride.

 For urban biking, if you plan to wear your street shoes, you'll want simple flat pedals.
-For touring, nothing beats the modern recessed cleats.
+For touring, nothing beats modern recessed cleats.
 The SPD system by Shimano — and similar ones by other manufacturers — recesses the cleat into the sole of your shoe so you can walk normally, yet allows your foot to clip to the pedal so you can apply force on the upstroke as well as the downstroke.

 But what to do with all those gears!
 Shifter levers allow a rider to change gears, and it's a skill to shift without removing your hand from the handlebars.
 Many bikes come equipped with shifters on the brake lever or thumb shifters adjacent to the place where riders grip their handlebars.

-While you're out buying a new road bike bike, don't forget to pick up a few bicycling essentials.
+While you're out buying a new road bike, don't forget to pick up a few bicycling essentials.
 A helmet is a must if you value your life.
-A lock is will keep your bike in your possession, and a bicycle computer will make your ride more fun.
+A lock will keep your bike in your possession, and a bicycle computer will make your ride more fun.

 Readers, what kind of road bike will you choose?
 Let us know in the comments below.